Puneet-Bajaj-IITM/Api-posting-system/README.md

 # NodePostManager - RESTful Post Management

-**NodePostManager --Quora**  is a RESTful web application for efficient post management.
+NodePostManager is a RESTful web application for efficient post management, incorporating CSS, EJS, HTML, and JavaScript.
 It's designed to simplify the process of adding, deleting, searching, and editing posts following REST principles.
 Built with Node.js and Express.js, it leverages key libraries like Method Override and UUID for a seamless user experience.

 ## Features